cpanel/elevate/docs-website-src/content/getting-started.md

 * Ensure that you're using the latest stable version of cPanel & WHM that is available for your current OS:
   * CentOS 7 and CloudLinux 7 support is only available on cPanel & WHM version 110.
   * Ubuntu 20.04 support is only available on cPanel & WHM version 118.
+  * Ubuntu 22.04 support is only available on cPanel & WHM version 126.
   * AlmaLinux 8 and CloudLinux 8 support is only available on name cPanel & WHM tiers such as RELEASE or LTS.
 * Make certain that you're using a version of MySQL/MariaDB that is compatible with your target distribution.